-- 1 Select => Battery Saver > Enable. - 2 Select an option: - · Select Reduce Backlight to reduce the backlight brightness. - · Select Hide Map to hide the map screen. - NOTE: When this option is enabled, navigation turn prompts still appear. - · Select Satellite Systems to change the satellite setting.
+- 1 Select Select > Battery Saver > Enable. - 2 Select an option: - Select Reduce Backlight to reduce the backlight brightness. - Select Hide Map to hide the map screen.
+NOTE: When this option is enabled, navigation turn prompts still appear. - Select Display Timeout to have the device enter sleep mode during an activity.
+NOTE: When this option is enabled, data is still recorded. - Select Satellite Systems to change the satellite setting.